Umbrella Insurance Explained (+ Buy or Skip in 2025?)

 Why is it called an umbrella policy?

-Why is it called an umbrella?
+Looking for an umbrella policy definition?
 It is called an umbrella policy because it acts as a protective layer over your existing insurance, covering a broad range of potential liabilities.

-Yes, an umbrella policy is beneficial for individuals with significant assets, high-risk occupations, or those seeking peace of mind against large liability claims.
+Is an umbrella policy a waste of money or is it worth adding to your insurance?
+An umbrella policy is beneficial for individuals with significant assets, high-risk occupations, or those seeking peace of mind against large liability claims.

 What are the disadvantages of umbrella insurance?